MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/layout/user-guide.md

       > ![Optimization settings](media/optimization-settings.PNG "Optimization settings")

-7. Select **Optimize all models** to start the optimization process.
+7. Select **Optimize** to start the optimization process.
 This process might take a while, depending on how many models you're importing.

 8. When the optimization process is complete, open each model to view the results.
 If you aren't happy with the results of any model, do the following: